consuldemocracy/consuldemocracy/docs/en/installation/dev_mailserver.md

-# Development Mail Server
+# Mail Server Configuration

-This is a example to how integrate a mailing service with a development environment of Consul.
+This is an example of how to integrate a mailing service with Consul.

-In this example we used [Mailgun](https://www.mailgun.com/).
+In this example we use [Mailgun](https://www.mailgun.com/).

 ## Create an account in Mailgun